amatsuda/database_rewinder/README.md

 ### Dealing with multiple DBs

-You can use DatabaseCleaner to clean multiple ORMs, and multiple connections for those ORMs.

 You can configure multiple DB connections to tell DatabaseRewinder to cleanup all of them after each test.
 In order to add another connection, use `DatabaseRewinder[]` method.